 That was over 12 years ago.
 A lot has changed around these parts since then, as you know.
 Especially in the last four or five years, economic and demographic shifts have begun to take their toll on the area.
 Many of the people we love the most have cashed in their real estate and moved away; others have been driven out by the soaring cost of living and the battered job market.
 The spirit of the place hasn’t changed for us, but many of the faces have.

 Such population trends have consequences, of course—which is why it was not altogether surprising to us when last week the Orange Stake Presidency announced a redrawing of the various boundaries to turn seven wards into six.
 So today we attended the first-ever meeting of the Santiago Creek Ward, which now meets at 1 p.m. in the Stake Center down on Yorba.
-Our friends who live east of Cannon are now members of the adjacent Peters Canyon Ward, and we in turn welcomed many new friends from the east side of the city.
+Our friends who live east of Cannon are now members of the adjacent Peters Canyon Ward, and we in turn welcomed many new friends from the west side of the city.
 It was a strange day, meeting in a new place, greeting new faces, making a fresh start, as it were, even without having moved to a new place.

 That’s one of the things that makes our church unique, I suppose: We don’t attend meetings based on convenience or preference; rather we are assigned to a place and time based on where we live and nothing else.
 That’s a hard practice when it means that you’ll no longer see good friends on a regular basis.
 But it’s a comforting practice as well, because it means that when people like us move to a place like this, we already have a family waiting for us—a group of instant friends who we can count on to help us settle in and feel at home.